literon36/faafo/README.md

 # faafo: Fuck Around And Find Out.
-This is literally just a playground repo where I test out various things.
+This is literally just a playground repo where I test out & learn various things.

 ## Q&A
 Q: Why???